sarang-banakhede/augmentation-uncertainty-calibration-study/README.md

 | **Mixing** | MixUp + CutMix (50/50 per batch).
 Creates ambiguous, interpolated training signal. |
 | **Occlusion** | GridDropout + CoarseDropout.
 Forces the model to reason from partial information. |

-**Training** — ISIC-2016 Skin Lesion Challenge dataset (900 train / 379 test dermoscopic images).
+**Training.** ISIC-2016 Skin Lesion Challenge dataset (900 train / 379 test dermoscopic images).
 One U-Net trained per strategy: Adam (lr = 1e-4), cosine-annealing schedule, batch size 32, 50 epochs, binary cross-entropy loss, Spatial Dropout2D (p = 0.3) embedded in every conv block.

-**Domain-shift evaluation** — the same five trained models are re-evaluated, unmodified, on **PH2**: 200 dermoscopic images from a different acquisition source, never seen during training.
+**Domain-shift evaluation.** The same five trained models are re-evaluated, unmodified, on **PH2**: 200 dermoscopic images from a different acquisition source, never seen during training.
 This checks whether any reliability advantage from a given augmentation strategy is a property of the training distribution or something that actually transfers.

-**Uncertainty quantification** — Monte Carlo Dropout, T = 20 stochastic forward passes per image at inference, aggregated into a predictive mean (final segmentation) and predictive variance (epistemic uncertainty), plus predictive entropy of the aggregated decision.
+**Uncertainty quantification.** Monte Carlo Dropout, T = 20 stochastic forward passes per image at inference, aggregated into a predictive mean (final segmentation) and predictive variance (epistemic uncertainty), plus predictive entropy of the aggregated decision.

-**Calibration** — Expected Calibration Error (ECE, 10 bins) and Brier Score, measuring whether stated confidence actually matches observed accuracy.
+**Calibration.** Expected Calibration Error (ECE, 10 bins) and Brier Score, measuring whether stated confidence actually matches observed accuracy.

-**Error correlation** — Spearman correlation between per-image uncertainty (variance and entropy) and segmentation error (1 − Dice), to test whether the uncertainty signal is actually informative or just noise.
+**Error correlation.** Spearman correlation between per-image uncertainty (variance and entropy) and segmentation error (1 − Dice), to test whether the uncertainty signal is actually informative or just noise.

 Statistical testing, effect sizes, reliability diagrams, and the full result set live in the accompanying manuscript and are intentionally not included in this repository.
 What follows documents the pipeline itself: what it does, how it's configured, and exactly what goes in and comes out.